walidhasan404/Hall-Management/README.md

 # Hostel Management System Website

 Welcome to the Hostel Management System (HMS) website!
-This platform is designed to streamline hostel operations and enhance the living experience for both administrators and residents.
+This website efficiently handles student's dining section.
+The dining manager is the admin of the website and can add meals, handle users and also can handle their interaction.
+Students can request food, share feedback, like and review different meals, make payments for their requested food, and get served the food.
+Manager and students have different dashboards and they can handle their information individually.

 ## Admin Credentials
 - **Email:** walid@khalid23.com